SirWellington/CSS-Challenge/README.md

 + **Dependency Injection**: Dependencies between different parts of the system could have been better handled by the use of a DI framework such as Guice or Spring.

++ **Real-World Dispatcher**: I followed the guide, and so the Dispatcher dispatches a driver per request.
+In the real world it won't be this simple.
+Sometimes you only have a small pool of drivers doing deliveries.
+In fact there are a lot of complexities on the delivery side that were just glossed over for the purpose of this examination.
+One can imagine for instance, not just traffic, but the distance the driver must go to deliver an order.
+There is also a decay that happens when an order sits with a delivery person.

 + **Display**: For the purposes of time, I used a primary text-based display, but with more time we could have a nice UI to show the system status.